jiangjiawen/MaxDGC/README.md

 Surely, my method seems a little stupid.
 But in the experiment, it behaves well if i use good parameters.

 Nowadays, Graph convolution network is hot, traditional graph clustering can learn from it.
+Maybe, they can merge.

 files content:
 file  entry: main.cpp. readnet.h readnet.cpp: read net. rwrgetseedcluster.h rwrgetseedcluster.cpp: get seed clusters. clusterprocess.h clusterprocess.cpp expansionandmerge.cpp expansionandmerge.h: add nodes and merge process.